 The stories generally dodge linguistic issues.
 The main exception is a sprinkling of French and faux-French when it comes to the realm of Orlais, and nearby areas.

 Thedas is clearly dominated by Humans.
 But there is very little sense of intra-species solidarity, just like with Humans on Earth.

-The nations of Thedas are technically mixed.
+The nations of Thedas are ethnically mixed.
 This is presumably a result of large-scale slavery in the past, plus major population movements during wars and the like.
+The first Exalted March apparently was the main such factor.
 Most people have an appearance evoking Europe, but people that evoke Northern Africa, the Middle East and Central Africa are quite common.